Projects per year

 I am a case and comment editor for the Juridical Review (the Law Journal of the Scottish Universities) and an editor of Green's Employment Law Bulletin.
 I am on the Research Committe of the Institute of Advanced Legal Studies, the management board of the Scottish Universities Legal Network on Europe (SULNE) and am one of the lead academics in the Civil Society Brexit Project, funded by the Legal Education Foundation until 2022, which helps civil society organisations in Scotland to prepare for Brexit consequences for themselves or their service users.

 I joined the University of Strathclyde in 2015 from the University of Stirling where I held a lectureship in law.
+Prior to that, I was a Max Weber Postdoctoral Fellow at the European University Institute, Florence.

 Research Output per year